nitusuu/CodeChef-UI-Design/README.md

 - UI Design Tools
 - Consistency and minimalism

+## Live demo
+Check out the live version of the UI https://www.figma.com/proto/zqfYg6tn8btexNnXkZEjzM/code-chef--HealthTracker?node-id=0-1&t=ryoqxFhuTfta4DeL-1 .

 # Other UI projects:
 Animal Sighting in forest regions: This project enhances safety in rural areas near forests through an advanced animal detection and alert system.

 ## Features
--Cameras and sensors are installed at elevated spots to capture visuals and detect movement.
+- Cameras and sensors are installed at elevated spots to capture visuals and detect movement.
--Identifies animal species and predicts proximity and speed using AI models.
+- Identifies animal species and predicts proximity and speed using AI models.
--Notifies forest officials and locals for timely safety measures.
+- Notifies forest officials and locals for timely safety measures.
--Sends SMS alerts and mobile alarms in real time.
+- Sends SMS alerts and mobile alarms in real time.

 ## Live demo
 Check out the live version of the UI https://www.figma.com/proto/mHlqGiqkARHU1RPQ5Ydt08/DevJams?node-id=0-1&t=91w4E3HogUCbNjeQ-1 .